nikbearbrown/NanoLex/Data/NanoLex_3.md

 ##### Relational Adjectives (Pertainyms):
  - **Photonic:** Relating to or utilizing photons, relevant for describing aspects of nano-optic technologies.

-### Expanded Definition and Usage\nNano-optic technologies are revolutionizing the control and application of light, facilitating breakthroughs in optical communication, sensing, and imaging.
+### Expanded Definition and Usage:
+Nano-optic technologies are revolutionizing the control and application of light, facilitating breakthroughs in optical communication, sensing, and imaging.
 For example, nano-optic devices enable the creation of ultra-compact optical circuits that are crucial for the development of faster and more efficient telecommunications systems.
 Additionally, in biomedical applications, nano-optic sensors can detect molecular interactions at extremely low concentrations, making them invaluable for early disease diagnosis.

 These broader lexical relationships highlight the specificity and innovation embedded in nano-optic technology, illustrating its distinct place in the wider fields of photonics and optical engineering.
 By defining its scope through hyponymy and meronymy, we can see how nano-optic fits into and enhances the capabilities of these fields.